IE-555/final-project-dshinde99/README.md

 ## 12. Top 100 songs recommendation based on top genre

 # In[24]:

+* Uses the Spotify API to get recommendations based on seed artists, genres, and tracks.
+* Prints the artists and track names from the recommendation results.

 ```
 recommendation_data = sp.recommendations(seed_artists=["3PhoLpVuITZKcymswpck5b"], seed_genres=["pop"], seed_tracks=["1r9xUipOqoNwggBpENDsvJ"], limit=100)
 for track in recommendation_data['tracks']: